Alone at Christmas - Do you need to be lonely?

 Being alone at Christmas can be a difficult experience.
-Yet many people will be alone this Christmas; indeed, if you don’t have family to visit or to visit you, you may see no-one for 4 or 5 days.
-Of course, there are many reasons for being or feeling alone at Christmas; perhaps it is a difficult time of the year, remembering loved ones that are no longer here.
-Perhaps friends and family are too far away to meet up.
-There are many elderly who simply can’t get out on their own.
+Yet many people will be alone this Christmas; indeed, if you don’t have a family to visit or to visit you, you may see no-one for 4 or 5 days.
+Of course, there are many reasons for being or feeling alone perhaps it is a difficult time of the year, remembering loved ones that are no longer here.
+Perhaps friends and family are too far away to meet up and there are many elderly who simply can’t get out on their own.

-Many people, who are on their own will receive invitations, yet will feel that they have to refuse because they will be interfering in someone else’s Christmas.
-However, if you just say "Yes", you have the opportunity to enhance their Christmas and your own.
+Many people who are on their own will receive invitations, yet will feel that they have to refuse because they will be interfering in someone else’s Christmas.
+However, if you do say "Yes", you have the opportunity to enhance their Christmas and your own and they invited you out of kindness, not of duty.
 Remember that you need only go for a short time, and you can always book a taxi to take you home if you are worried that leaving early would be difficult.

-There may be opportunities either to work or volunteer at Christmas.
-This has two benefits; firstly, you are doing something useful with your time and are making a difference for other people.
-At the same time you are getting out and making a difference to your own Christmas.
+There may be opportunities either to work or volunteer at Christmas and this has many benefits to both you and the volunteer organisation: you’re doing something useful with your time and are making a difference for other people.
+At the same time, you are getting out and making a difference to your own Christmas.
 Studies have repeatedly shown that doing things for others makes us feel better about ourselves.

 Perhaps, of course, you want solitude at Christmas and accepting this about yourself can be a hard thing to do with the world making merry around you.
 Plan your day; perhaps it’s a day out walking, or just doing the things that are important to you.
-Sometimes it is important that we look after ourselves and are grateful for the things that we do have rather than focusing on what we don’t have.
+It’s always important to look after ourselves and practise self-care, ensuring we reflect and are grateful for the things that we do have rather than focusing on what we don’t have.

 So, by taking control of your day, even if you are to be alone at Christmas, you need not be lonely.